Archdiocese of Belgrade and Karlovci

-The Archbishopric of Belgrade and Karlovci (Архиепископија београдско-карловачка) is the central or patriarchal eparchy of the Serbian Orthodox Church, with seat in Belgrade, Serbia.
-The head of the eparchy is the Serbian patriarch.
+The Archdiocese of Belgrade and Karlovci (Архиепископија београдско-карловачка) is an archdiocese of the Serbian Orthodox Church covering the city of Belgrade, capital of Serbia.
+It is central or patriarchal diocese, headed by the Serbian Patriarch.

+The episcopal see is located at the Cathedral of Saint Archangel Michael while its headquarters are located at the Palace of the Patriarchate.

 History

-History of the eparchy, since 1920

-In 1920, after the unification of all Serbian ecclesiastical provinces into one united Serbian Orthodox Church, old Eparchy of Syrmia with its seat in Sremski Karlovci came under direct administration of the archbishop of Belgrade who was also the Serbian patriarch.
-Formal unification of two eparchies was completed in 1931 when Archbishopric of Belgrade was joined with the Eparchy of Syrmia into the Archbishopric of Belgrade and Karlovci.
-In that time, the city of Pančevo was transferred from Eparchy of Vršac to the Archeparchy of Belgrade and Karlovci.
-In 1947, Eparchy of Syrmia and Eparchy of Šumadija were excluded from the Archbishopric of Belgrade and Karlovci and were transformed into separate organizational units.
-The city of Pančevo was returned to the Eparchy of Banat.
-Although, the name of the Archbishopric of Belgrade and Karlovci includes the name of the town of Karlovci (Sremski Karlovci), this town is today part of the Eparchy of Syrmia and not of the Archbishopric of Belgrade and Karlovci.

-Historical background, before 1920

-Eparchy of Belgrade is one of the oldest ecclesiastical institutions in this part of Europe.
+Diocese of Belgrade is one of the oldest ecclesiastical institutions in this part of Europe.
 Ancient Bishopric of Singidunum was an important ecclesiastical center of the late Roman Empire during 4th and 5th century.
 Its bishops Ursacius and Secundianus were actively involved in religious controversies over Arianism.
 That ancient bishopric finally collapsed after 584 when ancient Singidunum was finally destroyed by Avars.

-After the Christianization of Slavs, eparchy was renewed as late as 9th century.
-First medieval Bishop of Belgrade who is known by name was Sergije in 878.
-Since 1018 it belonged to the Eastern Orthodox Archbishopric of Ohrid.
-At the end of the 13th century, Belgrade became the capital city of Serbian king Stefan Dragutin and Eparchy of Belgrad came under jurisdiction of Serbian Orthodox Church.
+After the Christianization of Slavs, the eparchy was renewed as late as 9th century, with the oldest known bishop of Belgrade being Sergios in 878.
+Byzantine rule in Belgrade was reinstated in 1018, and in 1019 Belgrade is mentioned as one of 16 episcopal seats of the Archbishopric of Ohrid.
+The Eparchy of Belgrade included also ecclesiastical centres in Gradac, Užice, Bela Crkva, Glavetina, and included 40 clergymen and 40 village priests, making it one of the richest and largest in the Ohrid Archbishopric.
+In the early 13th century, Belgrade was a battleground between Hungarian and Bulgarian rulers, and after Hungarian takeover in the 1230s, the Pope Gregory IX organized the eparchies of Belgrade and Braničevo under the newly established Bishopric of Syrmia.
+Belgrade and other territory was ceded by the Hungarian king to Serbian king Stefan Dragutin some time after 1284, and the Catholic church organization in Syrmia was suppressed, with the Serbian Orthodox bishop of Mačva being seated at Belgrade.
+The Serbian diocese of Mačva most likely stretched throughout the "Syrmian Lands".
 At the beginning of the 15th century, during the rule of Serbian despot Stefan Lazarević, metropolitans of Belgrade were among most influential hierarchs of the Serbian Patriarchate of Peć.
-Belgrade fell under Turkish rule in 1521, but Serbian Patriarchate was renewed in 1557 with its seat in the Patriarchal Monastery of Peć.
-During 16th and 17th centuries, Serbian bishops of Belgrade were styled as "Metropolitans of Belgrade and Srem".
+Belgrade fell under Turkish rule in 1521, but Serbian Patriarchate was renewed in 1557 with its seat in the Patriarchate of Peć Monastery.
+During 16th and 17th centuries, Serbian bishops of Belgrade were styled as "Metropolitans of Belgrade and Syrmia".